nim-lang/Nim/doc/contributing.md

 * Renaming functions and modules, or moving things.
 Instead of a direct rename, deprecate the old name and introduce a new one.
 * Renaming the parameter names: Thanks to Nim's "named parameter" calling syntax like `f(x = 0, y = 1)` this is a breaking change.
-Instead live with the existing parameter names.
+Instead, live with the existing parameter names.
 * Adding an enum value to an existing enum.
 Nim's exhaustive case statements stop compiling after such a change.
-Instead consider to introduce new `bool` fields/parameters.
+Instead, consider to introduce new `bool` fields/parameters.
 This can be impractical though, so we use good judgement and our list of "important packages" to see if it doesn't break too much code out there in practice.